fuzehq/documentation/pages/advanced/webhooks.md

 ### Choose an HTTP server

 You'll need an HTTP server to host your webhook endpoint.
 The assumption is that you already have some kind of http server running.
 If not, some popular options include Apache, Nginx, and Node.js built-in HTTP server.
 The HTTP server, on which you will be creating the webhook endpoint, should be accessible via the internet and accessible at a URL.
-For the sake of this guide, let’s assume the http server is accessible at https://dunmorehigh.com
+For the sake of this guide, let’s assume the http server is accessible at https://dunmorehigh.com.

+Note: The URL of the server should be a `subdomain` of the `domain` you registered in your KYC docs to enforce security.

 ### Create a new HTTP server endpoint